mehulagg/gitlab/doc/administration/read_only_gitlab.md

         -h /var/opt/gitlab/postgresql gitlabhq_production
     ```

-1. Create the read-only user.
-Note that the password is set to `mypassword`
+1. Create the `gitlab_read_only` user.
+Note that the password is set to `mypassword`,
+   change that to your liking:

     ```sql
     -- NOTE: Use the password defined earlier